PentiaLabs/crust-io/README.md

 Crust basically works by merging content into templates, eventually turning the finished product into static HTML.

 The source elements needs to reside inside the app-folder.
-The default way the folders inside app is structured is as follows:
+The default way the folders inside app are structured is as follows:

 ```
 ├── app/